-Our founder, Liz Swain, set up SOUND with the aim to give talented singers from all musical backgrounds a chance to sing pop, soul, R&B and other contemporary music to the best of their abilities and here we are six years later!
+Our founder, Liz Swain, set up SOUND with the aim to give talented singers from all backgrounds a chance to sing pop, soul, R&B and other contemporary music to the best of their abilities and here we are six years later!

 We offer something a little bit different from the traditional approach of many UK-based choirs.
 Taking our cue from some absolutely awesome international groups (that we try not to fanboy/girl over too much), we like to practise innovative new approaches – from warm-ups and vocal techniques to crunchy harmonies and experimental arrangements.
 When we find ourselves wincing at a challenging new part, we know we’re doing it right and it’s ooh so worth it!